IPT Therapy for

 Communication practice, reflection, and real-life support building

 IPT is not only about talking.
 It is also about practicing new ways of showing up in your relationships.
-Between sessions, your therapist may invite you to try small, supportive tools, such as:

 • noticing emotional triggers in relationships